 Related: How to Install ATV Tire Chains (Diamond and Ladder Style)

-Whenever riding on surfaces with no ice or snow on them, you will find that both studs and chains will reduce your grip compared to running with straight ATV tires.
+When riding on surfaces devoid of ice or snow, you will notice that both studs and chains diminish your grip compared to regular, straight ATV tires.

-The chains are so thick that it’s mostly metal that touches the ground and not the tire’s rubber.
+The chains are so thick that it’s mostly metal that touches the ground, not the tire’s rubber.

 Metal is hard, smooth, and needs a soft surface; it can dig into to be effective.
 When you ride on hard surfaces, you will only slide around while damaging the surface you are riding on and wearing your chains.

 Studs can be a bit better as long as you don’t install studs that are too long.
-This will allow some of the rubber to contact the surface still, making them the better option of the two when riding on hard surfaces.
+This will allow some of the rubber to contact the surface still, making them the better option when riding on hard surfaces.

 Winner: Studs

 Studs will not wear your bike, but they will tie up a set of tires.
-Some choose to remove all of the studs when spring comes, leaving a scarred tire.
+Some remove all the studs when spring comes, leaving a scarred tire.

-In practical use, this doesn’t matter much, but the cuts made by aggressively threaded studs may increase the chance of tire lugs coming loose when riding in the summer.
+This doesn’t matter much in practical use, but the cuts made by aggressively threaded studs may increase the chance of tire lugs coming loose when riding in the summer.

-Chains will also wear your tires to some degree because they are more rigid than rubber.
-But the real damage is caused when they come loose, break, or when the chains are installed less snug than they should.
-A sloppy chain-link cathing your brake line will rip tear it open instantly.
+Chains will also wear your tires somewhat because they are more rigid than rubber.
+But the real damage is caused when they come loose, break, or when the chains are installed less snugly than they should.
+A sloppy chain link catching your brake line will rip and tear it open instantly.

-When the chains wear too thin and start breaking, they may cause quite a bit of damage to the bike before you manage to stop.
+When the chains wear too thin and break, they may cause quite a bit of damage to the ATV before you manage to stop.
 A piece of a loose chain may damage or even rip off your plastic fenders.

-First and foremost, you need to make sure the chains are installed tight with no slack.
+First and most importantly, you must ensure the chains are installed tight with no slack.
 The easiest way to achieve this is by deflating the tires when you install the chains.

 When you put air back into the tires, they will expand, taking up any slack in the chains.

 Next, you need to fasten all loose ends of chain.
 I like using steel shackles of the same quality as the chains.
-If this is not enough to keep the bike’s chains clear, you are left with installing wheel spacers.
-These are aluminum plates or special spacer bolts that bolts between the bike’s wheel hub and tire, moving the tire outwards.
+If this is insufficient to keep the bike’s chains clear, you are left with installing wheel spacers.

 I use 2″ spacers on all four wheels on my bike but could get by with 1 1/2 inch spacers only on the front wheels.

-Another scenario when you risk damaging your bike by running chains is when the tires are spinning, then all of a sudden, they catch and regain full traction.
-This puts a lot of stress on the quad’s CV joints, and as most ATV owners will learn at some point, these things are not indestructible.
+Another scenario where there is a risk of damaging your ATV is when running chains and experiencing instances where the tires spin but suddenly regain full traction.
+This puts a lot of stress on the CV joints, and as most ATV owners will learn at some point, these things are not indestructible.

 Winner: Studs